The Most (and Least!) Important Elements that Impact Your Website Conversion Rate

 Getting more customer images and prominently showing them

 One of the most important things for ecommerce websites is to show many customer images, as these help your visitors better understand what your products look like.
 For example, if you are selling clothes, they let users see what they look on regular people, not just the models wearing them on your product images.
 So it’s essential to gather more customer images by incentivizing reviews, and to then clearly show them in your reviews, and even show a section that features these images.
+I’ve A/B tested this for clients with great results.

 A/B testing headlines and copy above the page fold